Sundhar22/HotelBookingSite/README.md

 Usage

     Register or log in to explore the hotel listings.
     Search for hotels using the search bar and filters.
     View hotel details and choose a room to book.
     Manage your bookings through the user dashboard.
-    Admin users can manage hotels and bookings through the admin dashboard.**
+    Admin users can manage hotels and bookings through the admin dashboard.

+Contributing

+Contributions are welcome!
+Please follow these steps:

+    Fork the repository.
+    Create a new branch (git checkout -b feature/YourFeatureName).
+    Commit your changes (git commit -m 'Add some feature').
+    Push to the branch (git push origin feature/YourFeatureName).
+    Open a pull request.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.